benallfree/lab13/site/docs/intro.md

 ## Architecture Overview

-The JS13K MMO system uses a **trusted shared state relay** architecture:
+The JS13K Online system uses a **trusted shared state relay** architecture:

 - **Client-side game logic**: All game rules and validation happen on the client
 - **Server as relay**: The server simply broadcasts state changes between clients